-WARNING

 Vigorous bubbling water with any gas may cause the water to cool considerably.

-Monitor the temperature to find a suitable bubbling rate, which does not cool the water significantly. chamber.
-After the addition of hydrogen-saturated water to the calibration chamber mix it thoroughly by moving the sensor in its protection tube up and down for a few seconds and read the signal when it is stable.
-Do not stir bubbles into the water or mix by bubbling, as this will remove hydrogen from the water.
-A magnetic stirrer is not recommended as a mixing tool as a magnetic stirring can introduce electrical noise to the signal.
+Monitor the temperature to find a suitable bubbling rate, which does not cool the water significantly.

+is not recommended as a mixing tool as a magnetic stirring can introduce electrical noise to the signal.
 The hydrogen in the water will slowly escape to the atmosphere and the concentration can only be considered constant for a few minutes.

-Hydrogen sensors respond linearly in the range of 0 to 100 % hydrogen (Low Range sensor from 0 - 10% $H_2$ ) and signals can be linearly converted to partial pressure.
+Hydrogen sensors respond linearly in the range of 0 to 100 % hydrogen and signals can be linearly converted to partial pressure.

-Check and repeat calibration at appropriate intervals to ensure that all measurements can be converted to correct concentrations.
-When the sensor is new, the appropriate interval may be every 2 hours; later it may be 24 hours.
+Check and repeat calibration at appropriate intervals to ensure that all measurements can be calibrated to correct concentrations.
+When the sensor is new, the appropriate interval may be every 30 minutes; later it may be 24 hours.
 To minimize the need for calibrations, keep the sensor polarized between measurements, unless the time between measurements exceeds several days or unless the picoammeter batteries are running out.
 The membrane permeability of hydrogen microsensors changes with time, so a change in signal of up to 50 % may occur over months.